 It is pretty straightforward to make pilau rice.
 In essence, you just need to make the stock, then cook the rice in that stock.

 So first, you prepare the rice by washing, rinsing and soaking in plenty of water.
 Then, fry the onions and spices until the onion turns light golden brown.

-Secondly, you add in the chicken pieces and the whole onion.
-Continue to fry until the poultry become firm and opaque in colour.
+Secondly, you add in the chicken pieces and continue to fry until the poultry become firm and opaque in colour.

-Thirdly, you put in the hot boiling water (from the kettle), then let it boil and simmer.
+Thirdly, you put in the whole onion and the hot boiling water (from the kettle), then let it boil and simmer.
 It takes me about an hour to simmer at low heat.

 Now, I think the secret of a good pilau with delicious taste lies in the proportion of each spice and the amount of stock that cooks the rice.
 As I mentioned above, your cooked rice should be fluffy but not broken and mushy.
 So make sure you put the right amount of stock.
 And stir the rice carefully so you will not break it.

-Top tip: to cook Basmati rice, you need 1 ½ cup of water for every 1 cup of Basmati rice.
-This can be basic guidelines for you to cook pilau rice as well.
-When you finish boiling and making the chicken stock, you can sieve it and measure it to know how much stock you get.
+- To cook Basmati rice, you need 1 ½ cup of water for every 1 cup of Basmati rice.
+These can be basic guidelines for you to cook pilau rice as well.
+So when you finish boiling and making the chicken stock, you can sieve it and measure it to know how much stock you get.

 For this recipe, we need about 3 ¾ cups of stock.
 So you can add or take away the chicken stock you make if it is less or more than what you need, which is 3 ¾ cups.